 She’s never liked Britain, but her children and stepchildren (she’s now married to artist Siemon Scamell-Katz) are there and are still young.
-Cusk feels Britain is a country obsessed with “social status and class, and bourgeois pretence, and lack of honesty” and where the “attitudes and values of youth” predominate.
+Cusk feels Britain is a country obsessed with “social status and class, and bourgeois pretense, and lack of honesty” and where the “attitudes and values of youth” predominate.
 “I don’t think grown-ups are finished in the U.S. the way they are in Britain.”

 Liz Thomson is a journalist, broadcaster, and author who has spent 30 years chronicling the international book trade.
 Her current project, the Village Trip, is a series of live events celebrating the history of N.Y.C.’s Greenwich Village.